pharpend/harpending.org/pages/archlinux-orientation.md

         Don't just say it doesn't work.
 Give the exact error.
 If you think that more information than a line or two will be useful, see !pastebin

-5. The best window manager is [i3wm](http://i3wm.org/).
-If you ask for help with another window manager, some jackass will probably tell you to switch to i3wm. [awesome](http://awesome.naquadah.org/) and [bspwm](https://github.com/baskerville/bspwm) are also good window managers.
-6. The best IRC client is WeeChat.
-If you ask people for help with some other IRC client, you will likely be told to use WeeChat instead. irssi is also popular, but almost everyone agrees WeeChat is better.
+    This isn't an "unwritten rule," as it's well-documented, but it's important enough that I include it here.
-7. (By `strcpy`) People often ask about problems with Windows booting for some reason.
+4. (By `strcpy`) People often ask about problems with Windows booting for some reason.
 Please direct those questions to `support@microsoft.com`.
-8. (By `GodGinrai`) `#archlinux` supports Arch Linux, not other distros.
+5. (By `GodGinrai`) `#archlinux` supports Arch Linux, not other distros.
 As is the case with Manjaro.

         /msg phrik notarch